DXRJ-TV

 RJTV Cagayan de Oro (DXRJ-TV) was a free to air television channel in the Philippines, owned and operated by Rajah Broadcasting Network, Inc. owned by Ramon "RJ" Jacinto.
-The station's studios and transmitters are located at Cagayan de Oro.
+The station's studios and transmitters are located at Pryce Plaza Hotel, Carmen Hill, Brgy.
+Carmen, Cagayan de Oro.

 RJTV Programs

 Note: Two shows from RJTV continues airing (Thank God It's RJ Live! and RJ Sunday Jam) at 23:00 and 09:00 PHT respectively.